TremayneChrist/ProtectJS/README.md

 #ProtectJS

-Truely private methods on the prototype chain!
+Truly private methods on the prototype chain!

 ###Summary

 Many complex objects require complex methods that need to be utilised by the object its self and not from any other external classes.
 To do this we usually use enclosed functions, blinding any outside classes from them.
-This works well, however, every time a new instance of the object is created, a new instance of those inclosed functions are also created, which in turn, increases the object's overall size, using more of the machine's memory.
+This works well, however, every time a new instance of the object is created, a new instance of those enclosed functions are also created, which in turn, increases the object's overall size, using more of the machine's memory.

 To prevent this we add methods to the prototype chain so that only a single instance of each method is created for all objects.
 Unfortunately the problem with this is that all methods on the chain are public and can be seen and used by anything, potentially corrupting the object or distorting its values.